Bengal Cat

 Breed-Specific Rescues

 Few breeds combine boundless energy with the Bengal's distinctive character quite so effectively.
-Bengals with high energy levels need consistent outlets for their drive and enthusiasm.
+High-energy Bengal work best with consistent, structured outlets — without them, the drive converts into stress behaviors rather than evaporating.

 - Size: medium (8-15 lbs)